hpiwowar/citation11k/analysis/stats_knit_.md

 ### Subset analysis to compare findings with Piwowar et al 2007

-These estimates of citation boost found in the multivariate regression were different from those found by (Piwowar et al 2007), even though both studies looked at publicly available gene expression microarray data.
+Our estimate of citation boost, <!--rinline 100*(citation.boost.coefs.journal$est-1) -->% as per the multivariate regression, is notably smaller than the 69% (95% confidence intervals of 18 to 143%) citation advantage found by Piwowar et al 2007], even though both studies looked at publicly available gene expression microarray data.
 There are several possible reasons for this difference.

-First, Piwowar et al 2007 included only data from human cancer microarray trials published between 1999 and 2003 <check>, whereas the current study uses all gene expression microarray data studies in PubMed from 2001 through 2009.
-Second, because the Piwowar et al 2007 sample was small, the previous analysis included only a few possible covariates: publication date, journal impact factor, and country of the corresponding author.
+First, Piwowar et al 2007 concentrated on datasets from high-impact studies: human cancer microarray trials published in the early years of microarray analysis (between 1999 and 2003), whereas the current study included gene expression microarray data studies on any subject published between 2001 and 2009.
+Second, because the Piwowar et al 2007 sample was small, the previous analysis included only a few covariates: publication date, journal impact factor, and country of the corresponding author.

-We attempted to reproduce that environment in the current study to see if we would find more comperable results.
-Limiting the current sample to datasets with MeSH terms "human" and "cancer" published from 2001 to 2003 retained 308 papers.
-Running this subsample with  covariates from the Piwowar 2007 paper found a comperable estimate to the 2007 paper: a citation increase of 47% (95% confidence intervals of 6% to 103%).
+We attempted to reproduce the prior analysis with the current data points.
+Limiting the inclusion criteria to datasets with MeSH terms "human" and "cancer", and to papers published between 2001 and 2003, reduced the cohort to 308 papers.
+Running this subsample with covariates used in the Piwowar 2007 paper resulted in a comperable estimate to the 2007 paper: a citation increase of 47% (95% confidence intervals of 6% to 103%).

 <!--begin.rcode display_RegressionAlaPrevStudy
   gfm_table(anova(myfitprev))